Basic usage

 In this example, you can see that:

-• the NetCDF file is opened, accessed, and closed in exactly the same way as in the previous example.
+• the NetCDF file is opened, accessed, and closed in exactly the same way as in the previous example, except that we add the name of the model after calling xr.open_dataset to unlock the Elmer/Ice functionality.

 • the details of the calculation of the Triangulation instance are now hidden.